-Most civil complaints must be submitted with the filing fee set forth in 28 U.S.C. §1914(a), which is currently three hundred and fifty dollars (\$350.00) plus an additional Administrative fee of \$50 (as approved by the Judicial Conference at its March, 2013 session) for a total fee to file a civil case of \$400.
+Most civil complaints must be submitted with the filing fee set forth in 28 U.S.C. §1914(a), which is currently three hundred and fifty dollars (\$350.00) plus an additional Administrative fee of \$55 for a total fee to file a civil case of \$405.
 You must either pay the fee in full at the time you present your complaint to the Court for filing or, if you are unable to pay the fee, you must submit an application to proceed in forma pauperis along with your complaint.

 If you file an application to proceed in forma pauperis instead of a filing fee, the Court will then consider your application and determine whether you are entitled to proceed in forma pauperis.
-See Local Rule 5.4.
-If the Court denies your in forma pauperis application, you must pay the full civil case fee of \$400.00 within a certain period of time or your action will be dismissed.
+See Local Rule 5.1.4.
+If the Court denies your in forma pauperis application, you must pay the full civil case fee of \$405.00 within a certain period of time or your action will be dismissed.